Food law and enforcement

 Food hygiene legislation

-European Union (EU) food hygiene legislation affects all food businesses.
+All food businesses need to follow strict food hygiene rules.
 How they affect you depends on the size and type of your business.

 Food premises registration